Ethical approaches driving change

 The other consumer market segments are 'eco-travel' (£5.8 billion) and 'ethical personal products' (£1.6 billion).

 Consumers flexing their spending power to reflect their concerns for the environment, animal welfare, social justice and human rights are making a real difference.
 Ethical consumerism is playing a key role in the pursuit of more sustainable products, businesses and markets.

 But what about banking?
 As a customer of Al Rayan Bank, you have peace of mind that your money is invested in Sharia-compliant, ethical investments and that you have truly informed consent over our use of your money.
 Yet, this is not typical of the British bank customer.

-The Ethical Banking YouGov survey that Al Rayan Bank commissioned of more than 2,000 adults in the UK revealed that while 66% of Brits consider it ‘important’ for their banks and other financial institutions to operate in an ethical way, 91% didn’t know anything about where their money was being invested, only around half had even heard of ethical banking, and less than half of those had been offered ethical banking products.
+An Ethical Banking YouGov survey of 2,000 adults which was commissioned by Al Rayan Bank in 2019 revealed that while 66% of Brits consider it ‘important’ for their banks and other financial institutions to operate in an ethical way, 91% didn’t know anything about where their money was being invested, only around half had even heard of ethical banking, and fewer than half of those had been offered ethical banking products.